What is Mindfulness? Transform Your Life with Present-Moment Awareness

 Our thoughts and feelings vanish into nothing – but we still exist.
 This is why the Zen teachers call consciousness “nothing mind.”

-When we become conscious of experience, by contrast, a sense of self arises (ego) – a self that stands outside our experience and watches it with approval or disapproval, pride or shame, amusement or boredom.
+When we become conscious of experience, a sense of self (ego) emerges.
+This self stands apart, observing our experiences with approval or disapproval, pride or shame, amusement or boredom.

 The problem is that once we are self-conscious, it’s hard to get rid of the sense of being a self.
-The belief that there is “someone” inside who manipulates our ratiocinative processes has been reinforced by an implicit dualism within Western philosophy for over two thousand years.
+The idea that a separate “self” controls our thinking has persisted for over two thousand years.
+This belief stems from an implicit dualism in Western philosophy.

 Subscribe to Create Higher Vibrations!